loopwerk/Saga/README.md

   )
 ```

 It's also easy to add your own readers and writers, search for [saga-plugin](https://github.com/topics/saga-plugin) on Github.
-For example, [SagaInkMarkdownReader](https://github.com/loopwerk/SagaInkMarkdownReader) adds an `.inkMarkdownReader` that uses Ink and Splash instead of the default SwiftMarkdown dependency.
+For example, [SagaInkMarkdownReader](https://github.com/loopwerk/SagaInkMarkdownReader) adds an `.inkMarkdownReader` that uses Ink and Splash instead of the default Markdown reader.

 ## Getting started